Survivor Cambodia opened its sixth episode with Jeff Probst visiting the Ta Keo tribe’s camp in the middle of the night, where he woke up Terry Deitz.

 The paper reports that Terry’s contract with CBS prevented him from talking about this: “Because of contractual obligations with Survivor Cambodia, which began filming May 31, Terry is not allowed to speak about the show’s content or his logistical dilemma.”

-Earlier this month, Terry posted this:
+Earlier this month, on Oct.
+4, 2015, Terry posted this photo with the caption: